lowRISC/opentitan/hw/ip/aes/doc/_index.md

 All submodules in the data path are purely combinational.
 The only sequential logic in the cipher and round key generation are the State, Full Key and Decryption Key registers.

+The following description explains how the AES unit operates, i.e., how the operation of the AES cipher is mapped to the datapath architecture of the AES unit.
-The AES unit operates as follows (phrases in italics apply to peculiarities of different block cipher modes):
+Phrases in italics apply to peculiarities of different block cipher modes.
+For a general introduction into these cipher modes, refer to [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf).

 1. The initial key and configuration is provided to the AES unit via a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface.
    Each key register must be written at least once.